brcdmr/depot-in-go/README.md

 A RESTful API project developed with Go which has below properties / functions:

-    * deployed on Heroku and linked to GitHub (main) for automatic deployment
-    * can be accessed via [https://depotingo.herokuapp.com/]
+    deployed on Heroku and linked to GitHub (main) for automatic deployment can be accessed via https://depotingo.herokuapp.com/
-    * three different endpoints available (getvalue / setvalue / flush)
-    * thread safe InMemoryStorage
+    three different endpoints available (getvalue / setvalue / flush) thread safe InMemoryStorage
-    * InMemoryStorage data is saved at given interval
-    * httpServer with LoggingMiddleware, enables exporting .log file
+    InMemoryStorage data is saved at given interval httpServer with LoggingMiddleware, enables exporting .log file has DockerFile
-    * has DockerFile
-    * has MakeFile with GolangLint
+    has MakeFile with Golang Lint

-    * code coverage documentations are generated
+    code coverage documentations are generated
         - apiPackage Test Coverage, for html view run -> go tool cover -html=apitestcoverage.out
         - repositoryPackage Test Coverage, for html view run -> go tool cover -html=repository.out